Bandwidth Parameterized by Cluster Vertex Deletion Number: An FPT-algorithm parameterized by cluster vertex deletion number plus clique number

 \section{An FPT-algorithm parameterized by cluster vertex deletion number plus clique number}

+In this section we prove that {\BW} is FPT parameterized by the cluster vertex deletion number plus the clique number of the input graph.
+We first state the main theorem of this section, followed by a short discussion regarding the considered parameterization and a high-level overview of our proof.

+\begin{theorem} is fixed-parameter tractable when parameterized by $\clusterDel + \omega$, where $\clusterDel$ and $\omega$ denote the cluster vertex deletion number and clique number of the input graph respectively. \end{theorem}

+\subparagraph*{Parameterization by $\clusterDel + \omega$.} Given a graph $G$ and an integer $k$, it is known that one can compute a cluster deletion set of $G$ of size at most $k$ in time $2^{\bO(k)} n^{\bO(1)}$, or correctly determine that no such set exists~\cite{mst/BoralCKP16,mst/HuffnerKMN10,mst/Tsur21}.
+Notice that one can use this algorithm in order to determine, for a graph $G$ and an integer $k$, whether $\clusterDel(G) + \omega(G) \le k$ in time $2^{\bO(k)} n^{\bO(1)}$: (i) run the previously mentioned algorithm for $i = 1, \ldots, \min\{ \clusterDel(G), k \}$ to compute a minimum cluster deletion set $S$ of size $|S| = \clusterDel(G)$, provided such a set exists, (ii) compute $\omega(G)$ by guessing the subset $S' \subseteq S$ which is the intersection of a maximum clique with $S$, and then consider for each cluster $C$ of $G-S$ the graph induced by the vertices of $C$ and $S'$; the considered maximum clique is then composed of $S'$ as well as the vertices of a cluster $C$ that are adjacent to all the vertices of $S'$.

-In this section, we prove that \BW{} is FPT when parameterized by the cluster vertex deletion number plus the clique number of the input graph. \begin{theorem} \BW{} is fixed parameter tractable when parameterized by $\clusterDel + \omega$, where $\clusterDel, \omega$ denote the cluster vertex deletion number and clique number of the input graph respectively. \end{theorem} Our proof is a generalization of the FPT result for vertex cover number from~\cite{isaac/FellowsLMRS08}.
-The general idea for obtaining an ILP encoding of \BW{} given a vertex cover $S$ is to augment $S$ by a small number (dependent only on the vertex cover number) of representative vertices of every neighborhood-type.
+\subparagraph*{Proof overview.} Our proof is a generalization of the FPT result for vertex cover number from~\cite{isaac/FellowsLMRS08}.
+The general idea for obtaining an ILP encoding of {\BW} given a vertex cover $S$ is to augment $S$ by a small number (dependent only on the vertex cover number) of representative vertices of every neighborhood-type.
 It can be easily seen that we can modify any ordering $\pi$ in such a way that the leftmost and rightmost neighbor of any vertex in $S$ is contained in this augmented set $S'$ without increasing the stretch.
 For any ordering $\sigma$ of $S'$ we can decide whether we can extend $\sigma$ to an ordering of $V(G)$ of stretch at most $b$ by encoding how vertices of certain neighborhood-types are distributed into the gaps between the vertices of $S'$ into an ILP.
 By ensuring that we distribute the vertices in such a way that the leftmost and rightmost neighbor of any vertex in $S$ is contained in $S'$ we can bound the stretch of every edge by using one linear constraint for every edge in $G[S']$.